 New Zealand graduates experience good outcomes and are equipped with the professional or industry knowledge they need, as well as the skills they need throughout their career, not just their first job.

-UNZ's Graduate outcomes website has job and qualification information to help make choices about your study and career.
-It helps to answer questions inlcuding: Where will my qualification take me?
+Universities New Zealand's Graduate Outcomes pages have job and qualification information to help make choices about your study and career.
+It helps to answer questions such as: Where will my qualification take me?
 What qualification do I typically need for a particular job?
 What could I earn?
 Should I consider postgraduate study?

 Careers New Zealand provides databases, tools and tips to help you plan your career or find a job.

 Occupation Outlook contains education, employment and income information on 60 key occupations in New Zealand.
-These 60 were chosen for their size, popularity, and potential for future growth.
-Therse are not all the career options available for consideration.
+These were chosen for their size, popularity and potential for future growth.
+They are not all the career options available to consider.

-Vocational pathways helps secondary students to develop their own individual education plans, ensure they are better informed and can make better choices to meet their goals.
+Vocational Pathways helps secondary students develop their own individual education plans and ensure they are better informed and can make better choices to meet their goals.

 New Zealand universities offer:

 Career information – each university has a careers team to help you with career planning, course advice, job seeking and graduate recruitment opportunities with employers.
 Contact your university or check university websites.